dariszka/BSc-AI-WS2023/README.md

 ---

 ### Hands-On AI
+First semester course.

-The course covered practical applications of various AI techniques.
+Covered practical applications of various AI techniques.
 Key topics included Data Analysis and Clustering, Dataset Handling, Supervised Learning, Logistic Regression and Neural Networks and Convolutional Neural Networks.
 The assignments were implemented in Jupyter Notebooks, utilizing libraries such as NumPy, Pandas, Scikit-learn, and PyTorch.

 This collection demonstrates a solid foundation in AI and practical skills with various datasets and models.

+---

+### Programming in Python I
+First semester course.

+Covered basic Python operations, control structures, file handling, and object-oriented programming before progressing to more advanced concepts using libraries like os, pickle, csv, multiprocessing, re, subprocess and NumPy.
+Key topics included list and matrix manipulation, recursion, object hierarchies, file I/O, and data transformations.
+Later assignments introduced array extensions, one-hot encoding, element-wise function application, and moving averages with NumPy.

+This collection showcases fundamental programming skills, transitioning to more complex data manipulation using numerical libraries.